Helen Kelly denied medicinal cannabis

 "It makes you stoned."

 She would continue taking cannabis that she had acquired in New Zealand, but it was not an ideal situation, she said.

 "People are putting themselves at risk providing me with this stuff and I don't like that."

 The Ministry of Health should be putting together a list of medical cannabis products it would be willing to approve so that people who were often very sick did not have to spend so much time researching the options themselves, Ms Kelly said.

-Next story in National: Concerns over herbal medicines
+Next story in New Zealand: Concerns over herbal medicines